Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 1. Silicone Roof Coatings

-Silicone is the top choice for flat roofs in Texas because it is the best at handling standing water.
-Unlike other materials that break down if puddles sit on them after a heavy storm, silicone creates a slick, waterproof surface that moisture cannot penetrate.
-It is also highly flexible, meaning it stretches without cracking when the Texas temperature swings from hot days to cool nights.
-This makes it the perfect long-term solution for commercial buildings with flat roofs or poor drainage.
+It’s also highly flexible, meaning it stretches without cracking when the temperature swings from hot days to cool nights.
+That makes it the perfect long-term solution for commercial buildings with flat roofs or poor drainage.

 2. Acrylic Roof Coatings